rrrutledge/an-oriole-for-inner-source/outline.md

 there is professional help (from O'Reilly) in filiming and editing the videos show a little clip of one of the learning path segments summary of what we've learned

-# Abstract

-FYI here is the abstract that attendees have related to this talk:

-Inner source is the application of open source methodologies to internally-developed software.
-While simple to define, inner source can be difficult to explain and implement successfully.
-This presentation introduces the key terms, concepts, and principles for effective inner sourcing along with explanations and real examples.
-It is content that is accessible to newcomers while at the same time refreshing to those with experience.
-The same information in this presentation is also delivered as an O’Reilly Oriole, available freely at https://www.safaribooksonline.com/oriole/.
-We’ll review the Oriole, how to use it, and other Orioles related to inner source that are on the way.